Celsius To Fahrenheit Formula In C

 Q: How can I handle user input to ensure it is valid?

-A: You can use the scanf function to read user input and check its return value to ensure that the input is a valid number.
+A: You can use the scanf function to read user input and check its return value to check that the input is a valid number.
 If scanf returns a value other than 1, it indicates that the input was not a valid number.

 Q: How can I format the output to display a specific number of decimal places?